VHSgunzo/sharun/README.md

-    -c, --wrappe-clvl 0-22   Specify the compression level for wrappe (env: WRAPPE_CLVL=0-22) (default: 8) -x, --wrappe-exec name   Specify the name of the wrappe packaged executable (env: WRAPPE_EXEC=name) -m, --wrappe-args 'args' Specify the args for the wrappe packaged executable (env: WRAPPE_ARGS='args') -u, --wrappe-no-cleanup  Disable cleanup the wrappe unpack directory after exit (env: WRAPPE_CLEANUP=0) It can also be set at runtime (env: STARTPE_CLEANUP=0)
+    -c, --wrappe-clvl 0-22   Specify the compression level for wrappe (env: WRAPPE_CLVL=0-22) (default: 8) -x, --wrappe-exec name   Specify the name of the wrappe packaged executable (env: WRAPPE_EXEC=name) -m, --wrappe-args 'args' Specify the args for the wrappe packaged executable (env: WRAPPE_ARGS='args') -z, --wrappe-dir '/path' Specify path to the sharun dir for packing with wrappe (env: WRAPPE_DIR='/path') -u, --wrappe-no-cleanup  Disable cleanup the wrappe unpack directory after exit (env: WRAPPE_CLEANUP=0) It can also be set at runtime (env: STARTPE_CLEANUP=0)
 ```